Foundation pieced quilts, sometimes called paper pieced quilts, are made by sewing pieces of fabric onto a temporary or permanent foundation.

 Free Patterns and Resources From Other Sites

-- Free Patterns Around The Web, a compiled list on Sewhooked
+- Free Patterns Around The Web, a compiled list of free pattern resouces

 Paper Piecing Hints

-- Always use 100% cotton, good quality quilting fabric.
+- Use 100% cotton, good quality quilting fabric.

 - Use lightweight paper when printing, as it tears off easier.
 I like recycled printer paper.
 You can also try products like Carol Doak’s Foundation Paper